 - Thaw out your 18 cans of juice overnight in the fridge.

 - Sanitize your fermentation vessel and any funnels you'll need.

 - Microwave about 6 to 8 ounces of water till boiling.
 Add a teaspoon of yeast nutrient to the water and stir.
 Microwave another 30 seconds.

-- Pour in the juice and water making sure to alternate so the liquid gets well mixed.
+- Pour in the juice and water ( about 3.4 gallons) making sure to alternate so the liquid gets well mixed.
 Add nutrient mixture halfway through the cans of concentrate.

 - Pitch sanitized yeast packet directly or make a yeast starter.
 A starter is quicker but directly has worked fine for me.